 An ostomy can be made out of the small intestine or colon (large intestine).
-When a piece of the small intestine is used to create an ostomy, it is called an ileostomy.
-When a piece of the colon is used to create an ostomy, it is called a colostomy.
+When a piece of the small intestine is used to create an ostomy, it’s called an ileostomy.
+When a piece of the colon is used to create an ostomy, it’s called a colostomy.

-The consistency of stool differs depending on the part of the intestine that is used to create the ostomy.
-The stool may be liquid, soft, or solid.
+The consistency of your bowel movements from your ostomy will depend on the part of your intestine that’s used to create the ostomy.
+Your bowel movements may be liquid, soft, or solid.

-- Created out of the part of the small intestine called the ileum.
+- Created from the part of the small intestine called the ileum.